spreadshirt/shoppartnerdemos/basketcreation/README.md

 1. Installation
 2. Requirements

 ## 1. Installation
-* unzip spreadshirt-api-example
+* download and unzip
 * upload to your htdocs directory
 * open index.php and
-> line 42: add shopId
+* add shopId at line 42
-> line 44: add platform (net or com)
+* add platform (net/com) at line 44
-> line 46: add locale
+* add locale at line 46
-> line 48, 50: add api key and secret for basket creation
+* add api key and secret for basket creation at line 48 and 49

 ## 2. Requirements
 * classic shop
 * Products with "Free Colour Selection" option.
-* Spreadshirt API key and API secret (write a mail with your partnerId to developer @spreadshirt.net)
+* Spreadshirt API key and API secret (write a mail with your partnerId to developer@spreadshirt.net)

 For further information read the API documentation: http://wiki.developer.spreadshirt.net/display/API/API+Explained